pragma-framework/framework/README.md

 ## Assets management

-The `assets/` folder isn't in the `public/` folder used as the DocumentRoot/root for you Web server.
+The `assets/` folder isn't in the `public/` folder used as the DocumentRoot/root for your Web server.

 The idea is to allow you to work on your source files and only make the compiled version available to the world (e.g: sass -> css, coffee -> js, ...).